-Louise Kampes; Kamkins Cloth Art Dolls USA 1919+
+Louise Kampes, Kamkins Cloth Art Dolls USA 1919+

 Kamkins Studio cloth art dolls were made by Louise R. Kampes of Atlantic City, NJ USA, the dolls are 18 or 19″ tall, with heads of a heavy cloth canvas over rubber that is bonded together, then painted to form a mask like face with a swivel flange neck joint.
 Painted eyes usually without eyelashes, closed mouth.
 Most dolls found have a human or mohair pageboy style wig (some longer hair wigs too), probably so the doll could be dressed as either a boy or girl.